AryaGadekar/Blinkit-Retail-Performance-Revenue-Analytics-Dashboard/README.md

 ![Revenue contribution by outlet size](Images/sales_by_size.png)

 **Figure 5.** Revenue share by outlet size.
+Medium-sized outlets deliver the strongest revenue performance relative to footprint.

 Medium-sized outlets contribute the highest revenue share (~42%), outperforming both small and large formats.

-Large outlets do not demonstrate proportional revenue advantage relative to operational footprint.
+Large outlets do not demonstrate a proportional revenue advantage relative to operational footprint.

 This suggests an optimal scale threshold.